Your IP:

 3. Restart your router.
 To apply the changes, give your router a reboot.

 4. Connect devices.
-Now that the VPN is set up on your router, every device connected to your home network, including those running Linux, will be automatically protected by the VPN.
+Now that the VPN is set up on your router, every device connected to your local network, including those running Linux, will be automatically protected by the VPN.
 You don’t need to configure the VPN on each device individually.

 5. Test your VPN connection.
 Ensure everything is working smoothly by verifying that your IP address is hidden, and your online activities remain secure.